robertmarkbram/robertmarkbram.github.io/personal/_posts/2007-06-13-maths-long-division-or-dmscb-does.md

 date: 2007-06-13 01:01:01 +1000
 ---

 Maths: Long Division, or DMSCB - Does McDonalds Sell Cheese Burgers.
 How long division is taught, because my daughter needed to know!
-[Blogger post](https://robertmarkbram.blogspot.com/2007/06/maths-long-division-or-dmscb-does.html).
+[Mirror of this Blogger post](https://robertmarkbram.blogspot.com/2007/06/maths-long-division-or-dmscb-does.html).

 I might be a <a href="http://RobertMarkBramProgrammer.blogspot.com">programmer</a>, but it was recently revealed to me that I couldn't remember how I was taught long division in school.